josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌱_Human_Principles/🧠_memory_safety_self_reconstruction.md

 # 🧠 Memory, Safety & Self-Reconstruction
 **First created:** 2025-09-26 | **Last updated:** 2025-09-30
-*Exploring how rest, creativity, and release from constant scrutiny restore memory and the ability to piece together one’s own history.*
+*Exploring how rest, creativity, and release from constant scrutiny restore memory and the ability to piece together one’s own history*

 ---